San Francisco TMJ Disorder

 Surgery for TMJ Disorder in San Francisco

-SF Oral Surgery patients only require surgery if you have undergone an unsuccessful appliance treatment or if your jaw can’t open, is dislocated and not reducible, or has severe degeneration.
+SF Oral Surgery patients only require surgery if they have undergone an unsuccessful appliance treatment or if the jaw can’t open, is dislocated and not reducible, or has severe degeneration.

 If we recommend a surgical procedure, treatments include:

 - Bite adjustment (equilibration).